 In addition to being a popular keynote speaker at some of the world’s most prestigious education conferences, Gary Stager is a journalist, teacher educator, consultant, professor, software developer, publisher, and school administrator.
 An elementary teacher by training, he has taught students from preschool through doctoral studies.
 In 1990, Dr. Stager led professional development in the world’s first laptop schools and played a major role in the early days of online education.
 Gary is the founder of the Constructing Modern Knowledge summer institute for educators.

 Dr. Stager is co-author of Invent To Learn – Making, Tinkering, and Engineering in the Classroom, called the “bible of the maker movement in schools,” by Larry Magid of CBS and The San Jose Mercury News.

 When Jean Piaget wanted to better understand how children learn mathematics, he hired Seymour Papert.
 When Dr. Papert wanted to create a high-tech alternative learning environment for incarcerated at-risk teens, he hired Gary Stager.
 This work was the basis for Gary’s doctoral dissertation and documented Papert’s most-recent institutional research project.

-Dr. Stager’s work has earned a Ph.D. in Science and Mathematics Education and a Grammy Award.
+Dr. Stager’s work has earned a Ph.D. in Science and Mathematics Education and he collaborated on a project that won a Grammy Award.